avraham-bernstein/obf-forth/README.md

-# README.md: Obfuscated Forth Compiler Project
+# README: Obfuscated Forth Compiler Project

 Implementation status: TBD.
 (Once upon a time I built such a tool, but I lost the source code).